zenml-io/zenml/examples/step_operator_remote_training/README.md

 Sagemaker offers specialized compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
 You can now use ZenML to submit individual steps to be run on compute instances managed by Amazon Sagemaker.

 The stack will consist of:
-- The local metadata store
+* The **local metadata store** which will track the configuration of your executions.
-- The local orchestrator
+* The **local orchestrator** which will be executing your pipelines steps.
-- An S3 artifact store
+* An **S3 artifact store** which will be responsible for storing the artifacts of your pipeline.
-- The Sagemaker step operator
+* The **Sagemaker step operator** which will be utilized to run the training step on Sagemaker.

 To configure resources for the step operators, please follow [this guide](https://docs.zenml.io/features/step-operators) and then proceed with the following steps: